drneilclough/nhshackday-eyeguide/src/pages/guidelines/adnexal/Entropion.md

 * Consider lid taping.
 Tape between lower lid and cheek to evert lid https://www.moorfields.nhs.uk/sites/default/files/Adnexal-Entropion.pdf
 * Consider large diameter contact lens if no sign of keratitis
-* Ectropion secondary to over-riding of anterior lamellar can be treated temporarily with 20iu of Dysport
+* Entropion secondary to over-riding of anterior lamellar can be treated temporarily with 20iu of Dysport

 Patients should be referred to adnexal team.
 Urgency depends on extent of corneal involvement.
 If keratitis present then consider urgent surgery